rlofc/cage/docs/source/index.rst

         return game_loop( prepare, update, teardown );
     }

+Granted, there are far better ways to write actual games.
+If C gives you the shivers, Lua and Haxe are excellent alternatives that have great game development toolkits.
+If you are not a beginner, you may want to work with SDL2 (or Allegro) directly, with no "bars" between you and the raw toolkit.

+However, if you enjoy the beauty of C and want minimal cognitive burden than Cage is a viable option.

-Now, if you want the full picture all at once, jump over to :doc:`wizard`.
+If you want the full picture all at once, jump over to :doc:`wizard`.
 Or, follow along with the docs and learn Cage "bar by bar".

 .. toctree::